*Using an Airplane as a BOV *

 04 May 2009

 An airplane can make a great BOV.
 My airplane is an old Cessna 206.
 It is a 6 person airplane but works well for carrying my family of four and gear.
-I use it for traveling where it often more economical than buying 4 airline tickets and for recreation by taking the whole family airplane camping.
-Although its never been put to use as a BOV I think it should work well if the need ever arises.
+I use it for traveling, where it's often more economical than buying 4 airline tickets, and for recreation by taking the whole family airplane camping.
+Although it's never been put to use as a BOV during an actual emergency, practice drills show it will work well if the need ever arises.
 I keep it fueled with about 70 gallons of gas and ready to go.
-It can take me, my family and a selection of gear about 1,000 miles away and only needs about a 1,000 ft. section of dirt road or relatively smooth field to safely land.
-It has the advantage of going far and fast but has some serious disadvantages too.
+It can take me, my family, and a selection of gear about 1,000 miles away and only needs about a 1,000 ft. section of dirt road or relatively smooth field to safely land.
+It has the advantage of going far and fast while being safely out of reach of any chaos below... but it has some serious disadvantages too.

 Advantages:

-Most airplanes go faster than the average BOV allowing you to get to your destination faster.
+Most airplanes go faster than the average BOV, allowing you to get to your destination faster.
 My airplane flies at about 150 mph.
-It also is able to fly in a direct line to most destinations unlike roads that twist and turn or otherwise do not head direct to your destination.
+It's also able to fly in a direct line to most destinations, unlike roads that twist and turn or otherwise do not head directly to your destination.

 Traffic Jams are not as much of an issue.
-While the roads may blocked with tons of traffic, accidents, and vehicles that have run out of gas I can fly over them with out slowing down.
+While the roads may be blocked with tons of traffic, accidents, and vehicles that have run out of gas, I can fly over them without even slowing down.

 Disadvantages: